ACL Rehabilitation Old Monroe, MO

 • Gradual increase in range of motion exercises.

-• Beginning closed kinetic chain exercises, including mini squats and step-ups.
+• Introduction of closed kinetic chain exercises such as mini squats and step-ups.

 4. Intermediate Rehabilitation (6-12 weeks)